 Fun Ways To Test Your Love In Sri Lanka

-If you and your partner are always trying to find adventurous holiday destinations, you should look no further, Sri Lanka is the way to go.
-Despite its size, the small island nation is a thrill-seeker’s paradise offering various activities such as surfing, diving, hiking and even ziplining!
+If you and your partner are always trying to find adventurous holiday destinations, you should look no further, Sri Lanka is the ONLY place to be.
+Despite its size, the island is a thrill-seeker’s paradise offering various activities such as surfing, diving, hiking and even ziplining!
 Here are fun ways to test your love in Sri Lanka.

 The hill country is considered as one of the most romantic spots on the island since it is so picturesque, but it is also a great place for the more outdoorsy.
 Hatton is a small city in the Nuwara Eliya district best known for its tea and it is a good base for you to plan your trip around.
-Horton Plains National Park is a famous attraction in this region and it is one of the few national parks in the hill country.
-You and your partner can trek through the park which is about 9.5km and takes about 3 hours in total.
-On your hike, you will come across Baker’s Falls and World’s End which are the park’s biggest attractions.
+Challenge your partner to trek Horton Plains National Park!
+Start your trek at 6 am and cover a 9.5 km trail around the park, where you’ll come across Baker’s Falls and World’s End which are the park’s biggest attractions.

 If this isn’t challenging enough, you can climb Sri Pada/Adam’s Peak instead, which is a 7359ft mountain that holds religious importance to Buddhists, Hindus, Christians and Muslims.
 The best time to climb Sri Pada is between December and April, and it is advised that if you leave after midnight you can reach the summit just in time for sunrise.

 Ella is a famous town situated in the hills of Sri Lanka and it is very pretty as it is surrounded by lush green hills.
-Ella has recently gone through a surge of popularity and it is most famous for its Nine Arches Bridge, which is a viaduct bridge that was built in 1921.
-While you’re here, you can hike up Mini Adam’s Peak; a mountain that is similar in shape to Adam’s Peak, but much smaller, the whole hike taking only an hour.
-Another thing you can do is go ziplining through a valley where you will get a bird’s eye view of Ella and Sri Lanka’s mountains.
+Ella has recently shot to fame as the Nine Arches Bridge became a social media sensation overnight.
+While you’re here, you can hike up Little Adam’s Peak; a mountain that is similar in shape to Adam’s Peak, but much smaller, the whole hike taking only an hour.
+Another thing you can do is go ziplining through a valley where you will get a bird’s eye view of the island’s misty green mountains.

 Kitesurf in Kalpitiya